 In Cuba, you’ll have to carry your cash, as there are no ATMs that take American credit cards (at the time of writing this).
 What this means is you’ll have to exchange currency.
 The place I’m aware of in Havana is a CADECA (exchange booth) on the corner of Calle Obispo and Calle Compostela (right where my Airbnb happened to be).
 Exchange rates are slightly worse at the airport, so it benefitted us to wait until we arrived to Havana to exchange most of our cash.
 CADECAs are usually open 8:30-6ish, but sometimes there was a sign on the door that said they were closing at 4 or 5.
 So I recommend going first thing in the morning, before the line is long.
 Don’t forget your passport; it is required for exchanging money.
 You can exchange all your cash at once, or exchange a few days’ worth as you go.
 We exchanged a couple times in Havana and then once in Varadero.

 Havana is a cultural icon that should not be missed, especially during this transitional time in history.
 It is still an affordable destination retaining its authentic cultural flare where people from all over the world come together to share the same streets and experiences.
 Don’t hesitate to make Havana and the rest of Cuba your next destination!
-To learn more about other destinations and recommendations in Cuba, click HERE.
+To learn more about other destinations and recommendations in Cuba, click HERE to read my extensive article.

 Subscribe to get my latest content by email.